Link building is hard…

-If you can’t find one, look in a shoulder industry.
+If you can’t find one, look in a sister industry.
 Then pitch the owner of that website to consider your content for the next roundup.

-In the example above if you managed to get your roundup included on this post you would be getting a highly relevant link from a DA60 website.
+In the example above if you managed to get your roundup included in this post you would be getting a highly relevant link from a DA60 website.

 If you wanted to buy a link like this from one of those link sellers mentioned above look how much it would cost: (Swap DA with DR)

 With the right content and a single email, you could land a DA60 link worth £360/$500+

 All industries have link roundups, unfortunately, they are not always called link roundups, but with a bit of imagination, you should be able to find a few of them.

 If I were looking for roundups suitable for this post, I may type the following into the search engines:

 - SEO “roundup”